artipie/artipie/.wiki/Configuration-Repository.md

 ## File

 Files repository is a general purpose file storage which provides API for upload and download: `PUT` requests for upload and `GET` for download.
-To setup this repository, create config with `file` repository type and storage configuration.
-Permissions configuration can authorize users allowed to upload and download.
+To set up this repository, create config with `file` repository type and storage configuration.
+[Permissions configuration](./Configuration-Repository Permissions.md) can authorize users allowed to upload and download.

 *Example:*
 ```yaml